Cairo-Uni-Racing-Team-Embedded-Teams-23/Communication-and-IOT-/BluePill Drivers/CURT_Systick/README.md

 ```
 _The timer is now ready for usage, but at this point, it is halted and has a preload value initialized to the maximum value of 0x00FFFFFF.
 This function also resets the private variables and the callback function to null._

-2. Use to implement a busy wait delay
+2. Use to implement a busy wait/blocking delay
 ```c
 STK_setBusyWait(300);  /* Wait for 300 ticks*/
 ```